Blue Zones and the Persian Garden — What They Share

 One thoughtful next step

-If this resonated, you may also enjoy exploring nutrition and movement.
+If this resonated, you may also enjoy exploring nutrition.
 A natural next read is "The Science of Healthy Aging — What Actually Extends Healthspan" — it carries the same thread from a different angle.
 Take what feels right; leave the rest for another season.

-The Science of Healthy Aging — What Actually Extends Healthspan Ask CompanionYou may also enjoy…
+The Science of Healthy Aging — What Actually Extends Healthspan Open CompanionYou may also enjoy…

 The most strongly evidenced diet in modern medicine is also remarkably close to a traditional Persian table — minus the modern excesses w…